 - contact your GP (family doctor); or

 - contact one of the organisations listed below; or

-- contact your care coordinator or mental health team if you have
+- contact your care coordinator or mental health team if you have one; or

 - come back to the Emergency Department.

 A 'safety plan' is a plan you make to help you keep safe which includes what you can do for yourself and who you can speak to if you need support.
 It is more likely to work because you have chosen the kind of support that you feel comfortable with.